swiftlang/swift-evolution/visions/webassembly.md

 ### Performance

 WebAssembly instruction set is designed with performance in mind.
-A WebAssembly module can be JIT-interpreted or compiled on a client machine to an optimized native binary ahead of time.
+A WebAssembly module can be JIT-compiled or compiled on a client machine to an optimized native binary ahead of time.
 With recently accepted proposals to the Wasm specification it now supports features such as SIMD, atomics, multi-threading, and more.
 A WebAssembly runtime can generate native binary code that implements these features with little performance overhead.